inphinit/inphinit-php-proxy/README.md

 ## Content-Type allowed

-When executing the download() method a content-type validation will be performed, by default the following Content-Types are allowed:
+When executing the download() method a Content-Type validation will be performed, by default the following Content-Types are allowed:

 Content-Type | `Proxy::jsonp()`
 --- | ---